Contemporary Christian music: Beginnings (1950s–1960s)

-The growing popularity of rock and roll music in the 1950s was initially dismissed by the church because it was believed to encourage sinfulness.
-Yet as evangelical churches adapted to appeal to more people, the musical styles used in worship changed as well by adopting the sounds of this popular style.
+The growing popularity of rock and roll music in the 1950s and 1960s was initially dismissed among Protestant churches and denominations, as it was believed to encourage sinfulness.
+However, as Baptist, Evangelical and Pentecostal churches in the United States adapted to appeal to more people, the musical styles used in worship changed as well by adopting the sounds of this popular style.

-The genre became known as contemporary Christian music as a result of the Jesus movement revival in the latter 1960s and early 1970s, and was originally called Jesus music.
+The genre became known as "contemporary Christian music" as a result of the Jesus movement revival in response to the American counterculture during the latter 1960s and early 1970s, and was originally called "Jesus music".
 "About that time, many young people from the sixties' counterculture professed to believe in Jesus.
-Convinced of the "bareness" of a lifestyle based on drugs, free sex and "radical politics", some of the Jesus 'hippies' became known as 'Jesus people'".
-It was during the 1970s Jesus movement that Christian music started to become an industry within itself.
+Convinced of the "bareness" of a lifestyle based on drugs, free sex, and "radical politics", some of the Jesus 'hippies' became known as 'Jesus people'".
+It was during the 1970s that Christian music started to become an industry within itself, led by the Jesus movement.
 "Jesus music" started by playing instruments and singing songs about love and peace, which then translated into love of God.
 Paul Wohlegemuth, who wrote the book Rethinking Church Music, said "[the] 1970s will see a marked acceptance of rock-influenced music in all levels of church music.
 The rock style will become more familiar to all people, its rhythmic excesses will become refined, and its earlier secular associations will be less remembered."

-Evangelical artists made significant contributions to CCM in the 1960s, developing various Christian music styles, from Christian rock to Christian hip-hop, continuing on to Christian punk and Christian metal.
-Those involved were affected by the late 1960s to early 1970s Jesus movement, whose adherents colloquially called themselves "Jesus Freaks", as an evangelical Christian response to the counterculture movements such as hippies and flower children who were finding widespread traction.
+Evangelical, Pentecostal, and Charismatic artists made significant contributions to CCM in the 1960s and 1970s, developing various Christian music styles, from Christian rock to Christian hip-hop, continuing on to Christian punk and Christian metal.
+Those involved were affected by the late 1960s to early 1970s Jesus movement, whose adherents colloquially called themselves "Jesus Freaks", as an Evangelical Christian response to the American counterculture movements, such as hippies and flower children, who were finding widespread traction.
 The Calvary Chapel was one such response, which launched Maranatha Music in 1971.
 They soon began to express themselves in alternative styles of popular music and worship music.
 The Dove Awards, an annual ceremony which rewards Christian music, was created in Memphis, Tennessee in October 1969 by the Gospel Music Association.